jasonyates/netbox-circuitmaintenance/README.md

 ### Enable the Plugin

-In the Netbox `configuration.py` configuration file add or update the PLUGINS parameter, adding `netbox_documents`:
+In the Netbox `configuration.py` configuration file add or update the PLUGINS parameter, adding `netbox_circuitmaintenance`:

 ```python